Best Tours for Families in Singapore

 - Night Safari Tour with Hotel Pick-Up – The highlight of many family visits to Singapore.

-Street vendors line the roads selling everything from ice cream sandwiches to batteries, the fusion of Indian, Chinese and Malay cultures is obvious, and the people are super-friendly — but it’s an Asia that’s organised, that’s easy to navigate and that has all the amenities you may need with kids in tow.
+Street vendors line the roads selling everything from ice cream sandwiches to batteries, the fusion of Indian, Chinese, and Malay cultures is obvious, and the people are super-friendly — but it’s an Asia that’s organized, that’s easy to navigate and that has all the amenities you may need with kids in tow.

 With so much to do in this Asian playground, we’ve narrowed down the top ten attractions that will keep both adults and children entertained.

 Singapore’s character is an amalgamation of the three main ethnicities in the country and therefore a wander around Chinatown, Little India, and Kampong Glam (the Malay quarter, originally home to the Muslims and Arabs) is unmissable.
 The kids might be bored by the furniture and antique shops in Chinatown but they’ll love the traditional shophouses that have been painted in a riot of different colors.
 Colour also abounds in Little India, from jewel-colored saris to the reds and golds of spices laid out in sacks, which kids will love to smell.
 Bussorah Street in Kampong Glam is packed with shops selling a range of curiosities, including wind-up toys and old telephones that are begging to be played with.

 2. Night Safari

 Kids and adults alike will love Singapore’s Night Safari, which takes visitors on a tram ride through a park containing only nocturnal animals unfettered by cages, roaming in their natural habitats.
 Travel through rainforest, savannah, and jungle and spot a range of exotic creatures, 29% of which are threatened species, that live by night.